marks/airqualityegg.com/README.md

 `bundle exec rake`

 ### Importing AirNow monitoring sites and daily data
-`foreman run bundle exec rake db:migrate

-`foreman run bundle exec rake airnow:sites:download_from_ftp` `foreman run bundle exec rake airnow:sites:import_into_db`
+`foreman run bundle exec rake db:migrate`

-`foreman run bundle exec rake airnow:daily_data:download_from_ftp` `foreman run bundle exec rake airnow:daily_data:import_into_db`
+`foreman run bundle exec rake airnow:sites:import` `foreman run bundle exec rake airnow:daily_data:import`

 ### To upload local database to Heroku

-This must be done because Heroku does not have a writeable filesystem which is required for downloading the FTP files from AirNow
+~~This must be done because Heroku does not have a writeable filesystem which is required for downloading the FTP files from AirNow~~ This is optional.

 `heroku pg:reset DATABASE_URL`
 `heroku pg:push postgres://localhost/airquality DATABASE_URL`
-\

 Be sure to restart heroku after this as the database socket connection will need to be re-initialized

 ## Contributing